enonic/old-xp-doc/doc/reference/libraries/auth/index.rst

 lib-auth
 ========

-This library implements methods for authentication.
+This library implements methods for dealing with authentication and the currently authenticated user.
 Add the following into your ``build.gradle`` file in the ``dependencies`` section::

   library 'com.enonic.xp:lib-auth:6.1.0'